areuschel/Survival-Analysis-Pine-Beetles/README.md

 <h2>Description</h2>

 Hello there!
-I am really proud of this project...and the witty title.
+I am really proud of this project.
+It is a little theory-heavy, so if you aren't super familiar with survival analysis methods I recommend reading the article linked below.
+The main concept of this project is the connection between Cox Proportional Hazards regression (semi-parametric method) and generalized linear model (glm) methods through a link function.
 Enjoy!

-I was tasked with finding a published article that challenges traditional survival analysis methods and then applying these methods to a new dataset... along with my own original analysis!
+For this project, I was tasked with finding a published article that challenges traditional survival analysis methods and then applying these methods to a new dataset... along with my own original analysis!
 For this project, I chose "Continuous-Time Proportional Hazards Regression for Ecological Monitoring Data" (2012) by Feng-Chang Lin and Jun Zhu.
 The reason I chose this paper is because it is a truly innovative use of survival methods in an ecological setting.
 Want to read more? https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3849820/

-One of my personal interests is environmental sustainability.
-I believe one of the best ways we can start to understand, protect, and fight for environmental rights is through data science.
-Both the original paper and my own analysis in this project highlight the importance and power of using data to make well-informed decisions for the benefit of certain environments and the people who live among it.
+One of my personal interests is environmental sustainability, which motivated the ecological focus of this project.
+Both the original paper and my own analysis highlight the importance and power of using data to make well-informed decisions for the benefit of certain environments and the people who live among it.
 See "Project walk-through" below to read about my findings!

 The full Rmarkdown code is documented in this repository, but the summary below is recommended for an overview.